Abandoned Bentonite Mill, Clay Spur, Wyoming, 1989

 Osage, Wyoming is approximately 15 miles southeast of Upton.
 Nearby at Clay Spur, Wyoming, was one of the first modern bentonite

-low quality of the remaining reserves of clay which fed the plant.
+low quality of the remaining reserves of clay that fed the plant.
 Clay would be brought into the plant by railroad hopper

 would then be pulverized before being shipped.